BANGAUTOGLASS

 Your deductible matters.
 If your comprehensive deductible is relatively high, it may affect whether filing a claim makes financial sense for a single pane.
 It's worth reviewing your policy terms or calling your insurer to ask how they handle auto glass claims before making a decision.

 If you haven't started the insurance process yet, Bang AutoGlass can assist you with understanding how to approach your claim — walking you through the information you'll need and helping you understand what documentation is typically required.
-We don't file the claim on your behalf, but we can make that process less confusing for customers who haven't navigated it before.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Protecting Your Camry Hybrid After a Break-In